jondentonschneider/jondentonschneider.github.io/_pages/teaching.md

 ---

 <p align="justify">
-Drawing on my experience as a Spanish instructor, I teach economics as a new language that students can master by identifying and engaging with it in the real world, practicing it with classmates through games and experiments, and communicating their ideas as simply as possible while building up their vocabularies.
+Drawing on my experience as a Spanish instructor, I teach economics as a new language that students can master by identifying and engaging with it in the real world, practicing it with classmates through games and experiments, and communicating their ideas orally and in writing as simply as possible while they build up their vocabularies.
 </p>

 <h3>University of Michigan</h3>